kameshsampath/drone-java-maven-plugin/README.md

 The following settings changes this plugin's behavior.

+* context_dir (optional) The context directory within the source repository where `pom.xml` is found to execute the maven goals.
+Defaults to Drone workspace root.
-* goals (optional) An array of maven goals to run.Defaults: "-DskipTests clean install" .
+* goals (optional) An array of maven goals to run.Defaults: `-DskipTests clean install`.
 * maven_modules (optional) An array of maven modules to be built incase of a multi module maven project.
 * maven_mirror_url (optional) The Maven repository mirror url.
 * server_user (optional) The username for the maven repository manager server.